 Projections by Kurt Laurenz Theinert and Lukas Pearse, and 8-channel surround sound.

-Amateur and professional electric, acoustic and classical guitarists are invited to join our double-guitar orchestra for a performance on August 24, 2019 at 9pm at Dominion-Chalmers.
+Amateur and professional electric, acoustic and classical guitarists are invited to join our double-guitar orchestra for performances on August 23 and 24, 2019 at 9pm at Dominion-Chalmers.
 No music reading ability is required.

 Tech/dress rehearsals (all guitarists including conference attendees):